 If you want the luxury package without paying a penny, you should probably try Alfresco.
 They offer a business-class collaboration product without charging anything.
 Their free platform allows you to collaborate on a number of different types of documents while also interacting with team members through their miniature social environment.

 Their full enterprise document management platform will cost you a pretty penny, but their collaboration suite is free.
 If you’re looking to make some progress in your projects, you should call upon this service.

-If you’re looking to make webpages and can’t seem to find anything you can use in the other two solutions, you should consider using the Kerio Workspace (now known as Samepage).
-Their interface allows you to do everything the other two solutions mentioned above can do, except that it’s much more expansive in the types of files you can edit and it’s more professional.
+If you’re looking to make webpages and can’t seem to find anything you can use in the other two solutions, you should consider using Samepage.
+Their interface allows you to do everything the other two solutions mentioned above can do, except that it’s much more expansive in the types of files you can edit, and it’s more professional.

 This product started out as Kerio Workspace, an imitation of Microsoft SharePoint, and then became Samepage, a full-blown cloud collaboration suite that reaches far beyond what other SharePoint imitators could have achieved.

-Liferay has recently updated their Social Office platform to introduce an easy-to-use interface that allows you to interact with team members and sync up all of your documents with little effort.
-Liferay is a downloadable desktop application, as opposed to other cloud-based solutions, for those of you who want the desktop experience.
+Liferay has an easy-to-use interface that allows you to interact with team members and sync all of your documents with little effort.
+Liferay is a downloadable desktop app, as opposed to other cloud-based solutions, for those of you who want something a little more tangible.
 The community edition (CE) of Liferay Social Office is free, but you’ll have to pay for the Enterprise version.
 Their interface looks something like the following image.

 While it doesn’t seem to have a lot of flexibility with the syncing mechanism, there’s a lot to look forward to with the social aspects of this powerful application.
 Give it a shot and see if you like it.

-5. Nuxeo Open-Source CMS
+6. Nuxeo Open-Source CMS

-You’ll probably notice from the get-go that it lacks in any social interface.
+You’ll probably notice from the get-go that it lacks any social interface.
 If you don’t mind this and have another way to communicate with your collaborators, this shouldn’t be too much of a big deal.
 The advantage you get with Nuxeo above all other collaboration platforms is control.

 Got Anything Else?

-We’re always happy to hear from readers who have tried out other software and have found successful SharePoint alternatives.
+We’re always happy to hear from readers who have tried other software and have found successful SharePoint alternatives.
 If you think you’ve found something better than what was listed here, please comment about it below!